Period Relations for Standard $L$-functions of Symplectic Type: Preliminaries

 \subsection{Balanced coefficient systems}

-In this subsection, we introduce the notion of a balanced coefficient system of a cohomological representation of symplectic type, both locally and globally, and discuss its relation with the critical places of the representation defined in Definition \ref{def: global critical place}.
+We introduce the notion of a balanced coefficient system of a cohomological representation of symplectic type, both locally and globally, and discuss its relation with the critical places of the representation defined in Definition \ref{def: global critical place}.
 Let us start with the local balanced coefficient system.

 Assume that the representation $\Pi_\BK$ is of symplectic type.
 Thus, the integers $\{\nu^\iota_l\}_{\iota\in\CE_\BK, 1\leq l \leq 2n}$ must satisfy \eqref{eq: def of w iota}.

 \begin{defn} For an integer $j$, we say that the coefficient system $F_\BK=\otimes_{\iota\in \CE_\BK} F_\iota$ is $j$-balanced if